 “How do you know Ana?”
 I ask cautiously.

 “Well, I just met her.
 I just wanted to make sure she was okay.
 My name is Marlow.”

 Marlow… Marlow… oh, Marlow!
 Ana told me about him, the kid from Helping Hands.
 Who is the woman cowering behind him?

-“Marcia,” I said, extending my hand to her as if I am approaching a scared stray dog.
+“Marcia,” I say, extending my hand to her as if I am approaching a scared stray dog.
 “It’s nice to meet you as well.”
 She timidly takes my hand and shakes it gently before releasing it.
-“Why don’t we go wake Ana, because she is going to need some ice chips before her breakfast gets here.”
-I say as I lead the way into Ana’s room.
+“Why don’t we go wake Ana?
+She’s going to need some ice chips before her breakfast gets here,” I say as I lead the way into Ana’s room.

 She looks like an angel sleeping soundly in her bed…a battered angel, but an angel nonetheless.
 Marcia gasps at her appearance.
 Marlow’s jaw stiffens.
 No doubt he has seen this kind of thing with his mother countless times.

 “Who would do such a thing?”
 Marcia says quietly.
 Marlow looks at me accusingly.